yannTrm/ncurses-games/README.md

 Feel free to explore the code to understand how each game is implemented and customize it to your liking.

+## About the Project

+- **Development Period:**
+  - Worked on this project in 2021 during my Engineer degree at ESME Sudria

 ## Contributing

 If you have ideas for new games, improvements, or bug fixes, feel free to contribute!
 Just fork the repository, make your changes, and submit a pull request.